 Titanium’s high-strength, low-weight profile, and flexibility under duress, makes it ideal for bass drum beaters.
 The pioneer here was Eric Behrenfeld of Slug Percussion.
 In the mid ’90s he started working on the PowerHead line of beaters.
 The original model featured a tapered titanium shaft, which was in 1998.
 “I started with the Powerhead in titanium because I wanted something strong and light,” Eric says.
 “The titanium made that possible.
 Then later I added steel when some players wanted a heavier beater.”

 That tapered titanium shaft put more weight toward the top of the shaft, delivering power with limited flex.
 In another innovation the double-headed beaters rotate without taking the head off the shaft, to offer two different playing styles and feels.
 One side is a hammer shape that produces great thud; the other is shaped more like a piano key, for definition.

 What about titanium cymbals you ask?
 Sorry.
 There is at most an infinitesimal amount of titanium in titanium cymbals.

 Don’t Be Left Out When I Give Away Accessories!

 Drop me a line about industry stories you’d like and I’ll enter you in this month’s contest.
 For the next three weeks I’m accepting entries to win one of the following prizes from Trick Percussion, either a GS007 Throw Off or Quick Release Cymbal Topper.
-All you have to do is post a comment or sign up for the newsletter below and you’re automatically entered.
+All you have to do is post a comment below and you’re automatically entered.